 This valuable and challenging rotation is precepted by an experienced infectious disease pharmacist.
 The resident will build a knowledge base of infectious disease, learn to evaluate antibiotic therapy throughout the medical center, and recommend changes when warranted.
 Residents will gain the skills to manage the ICU pharmacokinetics service for vancomycin and aminoglycosides.
-Additionally, this rotation offers outpatient clinic experience in the areas of HIV, hepatitis C, and travel medicine.

 Residents learn managerial skills including regulatory compliance, ethics, and finance through the practice management rotation.
 Residents actively participate in meetings including Pharmacy and Therapeutics Committee, Investigational Review Board (IRB), and various managerial meetings.

 This rotation is structured longitudinally.
 Residents learn to assess and critique primary literature to make pharmacotherapy recommendations and policy through the drug policy/drug information rotations.
 Residents actively participate in meetings including Grand Rounds and Journal Club.